Elena' s AI Blog

 A tool of mass manipulation?

-However, we must be aware that even the religion, which sole purpose is to teach us goodness and tap into our spirituality, can be used for the mass manipulation.
-Let’s do not submitt to the posible manilpulation by AI since it is also controlled by big companies that might have their own agenda.
+However, we must be aware that even religion, whose sole purpose is to teach us goodness and tap into our spirituality, can be used for mass manipulation.
+We must not submit to the possible manipulation by AI, since it is controlled by large corporations that might have their own agendas.

-We have to think about using the AI tools responsively, check the resources, read the books and think.
-Thinking is free and we don’t need any AI tools for that :)
+We have to commit to using AI tools responsibly, checking our sources, reading books, and thinking critically.
+Thinking is free, and we don’t need any AI tools for that :)

 What If Kindness Became the “New Religion”?